person addicted to social media

 Make a conscious shift of opening majority of your apps through desktop, if can do without reinstalling certain apps then so be it.

-How Frequent can you do this Digital Detox?
+Finally, when can you do this Social Media Detox?

 Related Posts: